pratiksha290/PORTFOLIO/README.md

-🌐 Portfolio – A Personal Web Identity
+🌐 Personal Portfolio Website

 This repository contains my personal portfolio website, developed as part of the course INT331 – Fundamentals of DevOps.
 The project represents my professional web identity and showcases my academic background, technical skills, projects, and achievements.

-The complete development process follows DevOps practices using Git Bash and GitHub, including version control, branching, merging, and deployment.
+The complete development process follows DevOps best practices, using Git Bash and GitHub for version control, branching, merging, and deployment.

 🚀 Live Website